AnneSoBen/obitools_workflow/README.md

 Two ngsfilter files will be necessary: `resources/myfirstlibfileprefix/myfirstlibfileprefix_ngsfilter.tab` and `resources/myfirstlibfileprefix/mysecondlibfileprefix_ngsfilter.tab`.

-:warning: If you want to be able to distinguish your technical replicates in the final output, don't forget to give your samples different names in the ngsfilter files, e.g. for a sample named "sample", you could change its name to "sample_a" in the first ngsfilter file and "sample_b" in the second ngsfilter file (if you have to technical replicates).
+:warning: If you want to be able to distinguish your technical replicates in the final output, don't forget to give your samples different names in the ngsfilter files, e.g. for a sample named "sample", you could change its name to "sample_a" in the first ngsfilter file and "sample_b" in the second ngsfilter file (if you have two technical replicates).

 The value of "mergedfile" corresponds to the prefix of the merged files from the dereplication to the end of the workflow.